-The services survey covers businesses that employ 90 percent of the workforce, including retail, construction, health care and financial services firms.
+The ISM is a trade group of purchasing managers.
+Its services survey covers businesses that employ 90 percent of the American workforce, including retail, construction, health care and financial services firms.

 - Politics & Government